apache/skywalking/docs/en/FAQ/v9-version-upgrade.md

    Make sure to remove the older `ServiceTraffic` and `InstanceTraffic` tables before OAP(v9) starts.
    OAP would generate the new table in the start procedure, and recreate all existing services and instances when traffic comes.
 5. All other metrics are compatible with the previous data format, so you wouldn't lose metrics.

+## Incompatibility
+1. The [UI configuration protocol](https://github.com/apache/skywalking-query-protocol/blob/master/ui-configuration.graphqls) has been changed by following the design of new [booster UI](https://github.com/apache/skywalking-booster-ui).
+So, the RocketBot UI can't work with the v9 backend.